Oscar Eric BAUMANN

 Embarking at Outer Harbour in Adelaide on the 18th of November 1915 the 32nd Battalion boarded HMAT Geelong (A2) and sailed for Egypt.
 After arriving in Egypt the 32nd Battalion went straight into training while the AIF underwent an expansion and reorganisation of its forces.
 This included the splitting of the 1st Division and 4th Brigade into two new divisions, (so these divisions then had a core group of soldiers with past experience,) while new reinforcements arrived from Australia to fill in the gaps.

-The 32nd tried to consolidate its position as best they could, but they had over-extended relative to their flanking units who had been stoppedin front of the German positions, and were subjected to deadly 'enfilade fire' from their flanks and strong German counter-attacks.
+The 32nd tried to consolidate its position as best they could, but they had over-extended relative to their flanking units who had been stopped in front of the German positions and were subjected to deadly 'enfilade fire' from their flanks and strong German counter-attacks.
 They were progressively cut off and were either driven back to their own lines, killed or captured.
-(See Wesley Paul Choat's account of the withdrawal - sidebar link.)

 After the withdrawal many Australian soldiers were left dead or wounded near the German line and Oscar Baumann is assumed to be one of these.
 The Germans buried many of them in six mass graves behind Pheasant Wood just outside of the town of Fromelles.
 Oscar's ID tags were returned via the Red Cross.

-He is commemorated on the Memorial to the Missing at VC Corner Cemetery.
-However, it is most likely that he was one of the many buried at Pheasant Wood because the German's wrote up a list of casualties after the battle with his name included.
-Whether in the future he will be identified is open to conjecture; in the meantime he remains a soldier 'Known Unto God.'
+Oscar has been commemorated on the Memorial to the Missing at VC Corner Cemetery.
+However, it was considered highly likely that he was one of the many buried at Pheasant Wood, because the German's wrote up a list of casualties after the battle with his name included.

 Medals